Many of you might have heard the term “Emergency Binder” but still be wondering “Why do I need an Emergency Binder?“.

 - Proving who you are after a disaster and photos to help find missing family members.

 - Phone and policy numbers so you are able to call and get the benefits you need.

 - Replacing your important documents that may have been ruined in your home.

 - Start of School– When you need all your children’s most current immunizations, birth certificate, SSN, and other important information you may need.
 You’ll find them all in one spot

-- Selling your home or car– When you sale your home, they ask you all kinds of questions… like how much $ did you put into it, what did you fix, and the dates.
+- Selling your home or car– When you sale your home, they ask you all kinds of questions.
+Such as, how much $ did you put into it?
+What did you fix?
+And the dates for those.
 There is a list in this binder to help you keep track of it for quick reference without digging to find it.

-- Shopping for Insurance– By having your most recent car insurance and home insurance policies (life included as well), when you need to shop around for better prices, you are able to easily see what you paid for last year, and what coverage you had.
-Then, when they ask you all those questions again, you know exactly what you need to say, to find the best price for exactly what you were getting (frugal living!)
+- Shopping for Insurance– By having your most recent car insurance and home insurance policies (life included as well) on and with your binder, as you shop around for better prices, you are able to easily see what you paid for last year, and what coverage you had.
+Then, when they ask you all those questions again, you know exactly what you need, to find the best price for what you WERE getting.

 - Forgetting your log in information- I do this all the time… So, each time I forget it because we did something goofy to our computer, I can quickly look it up and have it without having to reset my password… and forget it again.

 - Holds close friends and family phone numbers and addresses in case you don’t have access to your phone or social media.

 - Holds pictures of house hold items and personal property and valuables in case of robbery or theft.